hhvm/user-documentation/guides/hack/11-built-in-types/36-enum-class-label.md

 class A {}
 class B extends A {}
-enum class G : A {
+enum class G: A {
   A X = new A();
   B Y = new B();
 }